Antwerp Pre-metro: History

 The network began construction on 5 January 1970 and was originally intended to become a fully underground network similar to the Brussels Metro or German Stadtbahnen (light railways), with a length of 15 km and comprising 22 stations.
-However, due to financial difficulties, the conversion to metro wss scrapped and only 19 stations were built, 7 of those still unused.
+However, due to financial difficulties, the conversion to metro was scrapped and only 19 stations were built, 7 of those still unused.